CineMagic (SiriusXM): History

 Prior to XM going on the air (and even before its first satellite was launched), Dave Ziemer, one of the original XM program directors, was asked to design, develop, and run a channel strictly pertaining to movies.
-Though Ziemer had not created a channel before, Ziemer's boss at the time gave him free rein to do as he wished with the channel's programming.
-Thus, Cinemagic was created in 2001 as part of the original XM channel lineup.
+Though Ziemer had not created a channel before, Ziemer' s boss at the time gave him free rein to do as he wished with the channel's programming.
+Thus, CineMagic was created in 2001 as part of the original XM channel line-up.

 XM Radio Canada added the channel on April 1, 2007.
-After a brief stint on Sirius Canada's satellite radio service in 2009, the company relegated Cinemagic to an online channel designated SIR-9.
-However, in September 2009, in the midst of the Toronto International Film Festival, Sirius Canada abruptly removed Cinemagic from the overall lineup.
-Initially, the Sirius Call Center was not made aware of the channel's removal.
+After a brief stint on Sirius Canada's satellite radio service in 2009, the company relegated CineMagic to an online channel designated SIR-9.
+However, in September 2009, in the midst of the Toronto International Film Festival, Sirius Canada abruptly removed CineMagic from the overall line-up.
+Initially, the Sirius Call Centre was not made aware of the channel's removal.

-According to the ratings data company Arbitron, Cinemagic's spring 2007 ratings in the US showed an AQH of 800 and a cumulative number of 50,600 listeners.
+According to the ratings data company Arbitron, CineMagic' s spring 2007 ratings in the US showed an AQH of 800 and a cumulative number of 50,600 listeners.

-Prior to November 12, 2008, Cinemagic was broadcast in the United States on XM channel 27.
-From November 12, 2008 through January 1, 2009, Cinemagic was put on hiatus.
+Prior to November 12, 2008, CineMagic was broadcast in the United States on XM channel 27.
+From November 12, 2008 through January 1, 2009, CineMagic was put on hiatus.
 During this time, Christmas music was broadcast on channel 27.
-On January 2, 2009, Cinemagic began broadcasting again from its new home on XM channel 76.
-In addition, due to the XM and Sirius merger earlier in 2008, Cinemagic was broadcast on Sirius channel 81 (Dish Network 6081) starting on January 2.
-However, at 6 pm Eastern Time on January 5, 2009, after only four days of operation, Cinemagic was no longer available on channel 81.
+On January 2, 2009, CineMagic began broadcasting again from its new home on XM channel 76.
+In addition, due to the XM and Sirius merger earlier in 2008, CineMagic was broadcast on Sirius channel 81 (Dish Network 6081) starting on January 2.
+However, at 6 pm Eastern Time on January 5, 2009, after only four days of operation, CineMagic was no longer available on channel 81.
 No expiration warning was distributed by Sirius prior to the cancellation.
 It was replaced on January 15 with The Strobe, a disco-themed channel that apparently returned due to subscriber demand.
-Nonetheless, due to a technological glitch, channel 81 still played Cinemagic for a short time afterwards.
-Cinemagic was also on DirecTV channel 822 until all Sirius XM programming was dropped in favor of Sonic Tap on February 9, 2010.
-On May 4, 2011, Cinemagic was moved to XM channel 73 and Sirius Internet radio channel 806.
+Nonetheless, due to a technological glitch, channel 81 still played CineMagic for a short time afterwards.
+CineMagic was also on DirecTV channel 822 until all Sirius XM programming was dropped in favour of Sonic Tap on February 9, 2010.
+On May 4, 2011, CineMagic was moved to XM channel 73 and Sirius Internet radio channel 806.